Photo Credit – Christopher Thiemet

-So how does Karen sell home so quickly and for such a high percentage of the listing price?
+So how do I sell homes so quickly and for such a high percentage of the listing price?

-When Karen left the safety of a company which provided her with all the leads that she could handle to strike out on her own, she knew nothing about online marketing.
-She knew she needed to master the latest in technology in order to best serve her clients and develop new business.
+When I left the safety of a company which provided me with all the clients I could handle to strike out on my own, I knew nothing about online marketing, but I knew I needed to master the latest in technology in order to best serve my clients and develop new business.

-She knows what to look at to determine home values and how to set a listing price that is high enough to get sellers the best price while not being so high to decrease buyer interest.
+I know what to look at to determine home values.
+My goal is to set a price that is high enough to get sellers the best possible price while not being so high to turn off buyers.